ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 ### Windows

-ESMValTool does not directly support Windows, But succesful usage has been reported through the [Windows Subsystem for Linux(WSL)](https://docs.microsoft.com/en-us/windows/wsl/), available in Windows 10.
+ESMValTool does not directly support Windows, but succesful usage has been reported through the [Windows Subsystem for Linux(WSL)](https://docs.microsoft.com/en-us/windows/wsl/), available in Windows 10.

 To install the WSL please follow the instructions [on the Windows Documentation page](https://docs.microsoft.com/en-us/windows/wsl/install-win10).